-If the idea of doing it yourself is just too overwhelming or time-consuming, ask around for recommendations of interior designers, artists and carpenters that use repurposed goods.
+If the idea of doing it yourself is just too overwhelming or time-consuming, ask around for recommendations of interior designers, artists, and carpenters that use repurposed goods.
 Upcycling old furniture is beneficial for your budget and the planet, and many designers are starting to work with recycled building materials.

 Fab fashion finds

 The possibilities for reuse also extend far beyond the clothes closet and range from high-end and fabulous to affordable and chic.
-Sandhi Schimmel Gold creates mosaic artwork out of paper waste such as junk mail, photos and calendars.
+Sandhi Schimmel Gold creates mosaic artwork out of waste paper such as junk mail, photos, and calendars.